systemsomicslab/MSLipidMapper/README.md

 ## Load data files
 ![File Import](inst/www/file_import.png?raw=true "File import")

+1. Select the data file format.
+2. Load your data files.
+3. (optional) You can also upload metadata files and transcriptome data if needed.
-1. Enter a unique project name.
+4. Enter a unique project name.
-2. Set the error margin of your mass spectrometer in parts per million (ppm).
-3. Set the m/z missing values percentage threshold.
-This is how many samples are allowed to be missing each m/z value without it being filtered out.
-4. Select input data files
- * 4a. (optional) Input a regex string to to adjust peaklist names to metadata sample names - the match is removed from each name.
- * 4b.
-Upload your metadata and positive and negative mode m/z peak files.
-5. Click on the arrow to merge peak data and metadata and convert them to a format that will serve as the input for the analyses.
+5. Click the "Submit" button to metabolite data and metadata, converting them into a format suitable for analysis.
-6. Once step 5 is completed (green tick mark), continue to the [Data normalization](#data-normalization) step.
+Once step 4 is completed and , navigate to the Plot Data tab to continue.